Herzgewächse: Germany

 Schoenberg planned for Martha Winternitz-Dorda, an Austrian soprano at the Hamburg State Opera (1910–1933), to sing Herzgewächse at Willy Simon's Harmonium-Saal, Lützowplatz, Berlin.
 Louis Closson was to play celesta, and Max Saal, harp.
-Harmonium keyboardist Paula Simon-Herlitz, Willy's wife, withdrew on 21 January 1912; Anton Webern stepped in.
+Harmonium keyboardist Paula Simon-Herlitz, Willy's wife, withdrew on 21 January 1912; Webern stepped in.
 The 28 January concert was delayed by scheduling conflicts.
 Following rehearsals on 2 and 3 February, it was reset for 4 February.

 Winternitz-Dorda cut Herzgewächse from the already printed all-Schoenberg concert program due to its vocal demands, short notice, or both.
 Eduard Steuermann accompanied her in The Book of the Hanging Gardens (1908) and Lieder later grouped in Opp.
 2 and 6 (1899–1905).
 Closson and Steuermann joined Louis Gruenberg and Webern on two pianos (eight hands), led by Schoenberg in Nos.
 1–2 and 4 of the Five Pieces for Orchestra (1909), using the transcription Webern adapted from Erwin Stein's earlier draft.
 Filling in for Egon Petri, Closson played the Six Little Piano Pieces (1911).
 Ferruccio Busoni and Oskar Fried attended.
 Reviews were mixed.

 Schoenberg hoped Winternitz-Dorda might sing Herzgewächse later, perhaps at Max Reinhardt's theater, also in Berlin.

 Austria

 In 1912, an Austrian premiere of Hergewächse was planned through Vienna's Akademischer Verband für Literatur und Musik (lit.
 'Academic Association for Literature and Music', founded 1908; sponsor of the 1913 Skandalkonzert, lit. 'scandal concert').
 Berg or Schoenberg asked Winternitz-Dorda to sing.
 Paul Stefan suggested that Schoenberg lecture on Mahler to the Association that March, but Schoenberg's negative experiences in Vienna led him to decline a visit.
-He did send six aphorisms to the Association's journal Der Ruf, edited by Erhard Buschbeck, Stefan, and Ludwig Ullman, but objected to how these were edited.
+He did send six aphorisms to the Association's journal Der Ruf, edited by Stefan, Erhard Buschbeck, and Ludwig Ullman, but objected to how these were edited.
 Though Association concerts included his music, they never featured Herzgewächse.